Savage Gulf State Park

 Yes, Savage Gulf Swimming Holes is an officially sanctioned recreation area where swimming is permitted.
 Reported activities include: Swimming.
 Always respect posted closures and seasonal restrictions.

-Savage Gulf Swimming Holes is a creek on Fire Scald Creek located in TN, near CHATTANOOGA.
+Savage Gulf Swimming Holes is a creek on Fire Scald Creek located in Tennessee, near Chattanooga.
 Plan a visit to the Savage Gulf swimming holes on Fire Scald Creek.
 Find directions to Greeter Falls and Blue Hole, with essential safety and access tips.

 No car camping in the 10 State Park areas.
 Camp at TVA campground "Foster Falls", on RT 41 between Tracy City and Jasper or at Fall Creek Falls S.P.